team-catch-development/.github/profile/README.md

 ## Hi there 👋

 This is the official team catch development organisation.
-You want to be a part of us?
-Nice, contact us via e-mail: admin@team-catch.de
+You want to be a part of us? => Get in touch with us via e-mail: admin@team-catch.de

 <!--